Your Thoughts Are Not Your Enemy: How Listening to Them Can Transform Your Life

 When we take the time to explore our thoughts, and to approach them with curiosity instead of judgment, something beautiful happens.
 Instead of staying stuck in cycles of fear, guilt, or shame, we begin to unravel the beliefs behind those thoughts.
 We can then start to rewrite the stories we tell ourselves.

-Now let’s come back to the thought, “I’m not a good parent.”
+For example, let’s come back to the thought, “I’m not a good parent.”
 By digging a bit deeper, you might realize that it stems from your past experiences and old, limiting beliefs.
-Maybe you had a parent who was critical and never expressed approval for the things you did, which led you to believe that you can never be good enough as a parent yourself.
-By exploring these past experiences and old beliefs, you can begin to challenge them, and assert instead that love doesn’t require perfection—it requires presence.
-And as you soften toward yourself, you create space to show up more fully, not only for your inner world but for your child, all of your other relationships, and your life.
+Maybe you had a parent who was critical and rarely expressed approval, which led you to believe that love had to be earned through perfection.

 Practical Steps to Relate Differently to Your Thoughts